RyanLEarl/portfolio-site/README.md

 ## Tech Stack

 ### Languages
 This site uses JavaScript, CSS, and HTML for the webpage component.
-All of the AWS components are coded in JavaScript, JSON, YML, and Shellscript.
+All of the AWS components are coded in JavaScript, JSON, YML, and bash scripts.

 ### AWS
 All of the web hosting, domain registration, and back-end functionality exists in AWS.